Shodo Workshop for Beginners

 Japan Society strongly encourages everyone entering the building to be up to date on COVID-19 vaccines, including any boosters for which they are eligible.
 In-person students do not need to provide proof of vaccination and booster.

 Masks, particularly respirator-style (KN95, N95, KF94, etc.), are strongly recommended but are no longer required.
 A mask can be provided at the Welcome Desk upon request.

 Japan Society reserves the right to cancel any course or workshop due to unforeseen circumstances, including but not limited to insufficient enrollment.
 Enrolled students will be refunded 100% of the tuition paid without incurring a service charge.

-REGISTRATION DEADLINE: Please register by 12pm on Fri., October 14, 2022.
+Please register by 12pm noon on Friday, October 27, 2023.
 After this date, please email us to inquire as seats may no longer be available.

-Cancellation Policy: Cancellations are accepted until 12 pm ET, the business day before a course or workshop begins.
-With a cancellation, a refund of tuition minus a service charge ($20 for courses, $5 for workshops) will be provided.
+Cancellation Policy: Cancellations are accepted until 12 pm ET, the business day before a workshop begins.
+With a cancellation, a refund of tuition minus a service charge ($5 for workshops) will be provided.
 After this deadline, cancellations are not accepted.

 Cancellations are accepted by phone only.
 We do not accept email cancellations.